-During 2022, the Board of Directors consisted of Mr. G. P. Sanderink only.
-Sanderink Investments B.V. (whose ultimate beneficial owner is Mr. Sanderink) received a management fee from Oranjewoud N.V. for the services rendered by Mr. Sanderink as director.
-According to best practice 2.7.5 of the code, all transactions between the company and legal or natural persons who hold at least ten percent of the shares in the company, being solely the transactions with parent company Sanderink Investments B.V., owned by mr. Sanderink, are agreed on terms that are customary in the market.
+Since July 2023, the Board of Directors consisted of Mr. R.P. van Wingerden and Mr. IJ.F. van Hijum.
+According to best practice 2.7.5 of the code, all transactions between the company and legal or natural persons who hold at least ten percent of the shares in the company, being solely the transactions with parent company Sanderink Investments B.V., owned by Mr. G.P.
+Sanderink, are agreed on terms that are customary in the market.
 For further details, please refer to note 22 in the financial statements.

 There were no special agreements between the members of the Board of Directors and Oranjewoud N.V. that provided for a payment on termination of employment or dismissal as a member of the Board of Directors after a public take-over bid on the company.
-There were no changes to the system of remuneration for the members of the Board of Directors in 2022 in comparison to the 2021 financial year.